 This Greek orzo salad is made with cucumbers, chickpeas, tomatoes, red onion, feta and herbs, all tossed in a herb dressing.
 A simple yet hearty pasta salad that can be served as a main course or side dish.

 Orzo pasta salad is an unexpected and delicious addition to any meal.
-The combination of crunch vegetables, protein packed chickpeas and creamy feta cheese just can’t be beat!
+The combination of crunchy vegetables, protein packed chickpeas and creamy feta cheese just can’t be beat!

 There’s nothing better than the perfect side dish when it comes to a summer get together.
 I enjoy coming up with various side dishes that are fresh and new like this orzo salad.
 The delicious mixture of chickpeas and crunchy vegetables pair well with the creamy feta cheese to make the ultimate easy summer salad.